MarioSimou/server-code/README.md

 ![13](https://user-images.githubusercontent.com/32243459/39721604-f8f1db16-5237-11e8-894b-4f9576c921e5.png)

-Fig. 1: The two types of labels that are employed for the UCL Question System App.
+Fig. 10: The two types of labels that are employed for the UCL Question System App.

 **Clusters**

 The UCL POIs are shown as clusters using the marker cluster plugin.
-For different zoom levels, the map display is adapted so that a certain portion of buildings is shown.
+For different zoom levels, the map display is adapted so that a certain portion of buildings is shown (Fig. 11).

 ![9](https://user-images.githubusercontent.com/32243459/39721526-c0220d88-5237-11e8-998e-ffcf8317ccfb.png)

-Fig. 2: The figure shows how the map display is adapted in order to show a certain portion of the POIs.
+Fig. 11: The figure shows how the map display is adapted in order to show a certain portion of the POIs.
 The non-shown POIs are indicated as clusters.

 ## 3. Server Side Code - Node JS and REST